-This typically happens is the participant is "on the move" and had a connection issue.
-If they are trying to upload the video and they leave their wifi connection or are driving and go between cellular towers it can cause the stuck on "pending" issue.
+This typically happens if the participant is "on the move" and has a connection issue.
+If they are trying to upload the video and they leave their wifi connection on, or are driving and go between cellular towers, it can cause the video to become stuck on "pending".

 To fix this:

 Have the participant ‘force close’ the app or restart their mobile device.